eins78/Bachelor/Manual/3-1-Markdown.md

 ### Escaping

-Although the punctuation characters used in the Markdown syntax are carefully choosen to not have unintended side effects, it still can happen sometimes.
+Although the punctuation characters used in the Markdown syntax are carefully chosen to not have unintended side effects, it still can happen sometimes.

 The solution in all these cases is to use a technique called 'escaping'.